 If the price of return shipping is a lot much for the business, then get creative.
 For example, you can state in your return policy that you will pay for return shipping on orders over £50.

-This can encourage your consumers to purchase some additional products to bump themselves over the limit while making that you’re not spending more on return shipping than the products’ price.
+This can encourage your consumers to purchase some additional products to bump themselves over the limit while making sure that you’re not spending more on return shipping than the products’ price.

 7.)
 Illustrate your returns operation